 How is the JEE Main Percentile Score is Calculated?

-The NTA determined the JEE Main result using a normalization procedure.
+The NTA determined the JEE Main result using a normalisation procedure.
 Because the test was taken across several days and sessions, some applicants may receive a simple paper while others must face more difficult questions in the JEE Main exam.
-To ensure that no aspirant gains or suffers as a result of this, the normalization procedure is used to determine JEE Main results and rankings.
+To ensure that no aspirant gains or suffers as a result of this, the normalisation procedure is used to determine JEE Main results and rankings.
 NTA will rank candidates based on their exam percentile score.
 This percentile score will be computed using a set formula:

 Percentile Score